rocketmo/standup/src/components/icebreaker/ARCHIVE.md

 * If you could eliminate one thing from your daily routine, what would it be and why?
 * If you could have any superpower what would it be?
 * If you could live anywhere in the world for a year, where would it be?
+* If you could only wear one colour for the rest of your life, what colour would you wear?
 * If you could pick one coworker to switch lives with, who would it be?
 * If you could teleport anywhere in the world right now, where would you go?
 * If you could time travel, where is the first place you would go?